Stem cell laws: United States

 Federal law places restrictions on funding and use of hES cells through amendments to the budget bill.
 In 2001, George W. Bush implemented a policy limiting the number of stem cell lines that could be used for research.
 There were some state laws concerning stem cells that were passed in the mid-2000s.
 New Jersey's 2004 S1909/A2840 specifically permitted human cloning for the purpose of developing and harvesting human stem cells, and Missouri's 2006 Amendment Two legalized certain forms of embryonic stem cell research in the state.
 On the other hand, Arkansas, Indiana, Louisiana, Michigan, North Dakota and South Dakota passed laws to prohibit the creation or destruction of human embryos for medical research.

 During Bush's second term, in July 2006, he used his first Presidential veto on the Stem Cell Research Enhancement Act.
 The Stem Cell Research Enhancement Act was the name of two similar bills, and both were vetoed by President George W. Bush and were not enacted into law.
-New Jersey congressman Chris Smith wrote the Stem Cell Therapeutic and Research Act of 2005, which made some narrow exceptions, and was signed into law by President Bush.
+New Jersey congressman Chris Smith, a prominent "Pro-Life" politician, wrote the Stem Cell Therapeutic and Research Act of 2005, which made some narrow exceptions, and was signed into law by President Bush.

 In November 2004, California voters approved Proposition 71, creating a US$3 billion state taxpayer-funded institute for stem cell research, the California Institute for Regenerative Medicine.
 It hopes to provide $300 million a year.

+In 2014, United States v.
+Regenerative Sciences, LLC upheld FDA's regulation of stem cell therapies.

 Barack Obama removed the restriction of federal funding signed by Bush in 2001, which only allowed funding on the 21 cell lines already created.
 However, the Dickey Amendment to the budget, The Omnibus Appropriations Act of 2009, still bans federal funding of creating new cell lines.
 In other words, the federal government will now fund research which uses the hundreds of more lines created by public and private funds.